Hints & Tips

 This sounds a bit sissy, but it is not at all uncommon for athletes to stay wedged into a minibus or a train, sitting awkwardly for several hours before an important event.
 I recommend that you get up, walk around and stretch once every hour while travelling, if possible.
 Apart from the muscles, the more you can keep down the stress, the better you will perform.
-It is best to get to the venue the day before the event for anything big, and if you have to deal with major changes in climate and/or time zones it is best to get there a week beforehand.
+It is best to get to the venue the day before the event for anything significant, and if you have to deal with changes in climate and time zones, it is best to get there a week beforehand.

 Be fussy about hygiene

 This cannot be too highly stressed.
-In hindsight, it is usually possible to trace the cause of an illness or injury, and there is usually a point where the athletes should have eased off but did not.
-It is a vital part of the coach's job to tell the athlete when to stop and the athlete must play his/her part by being aware of the early signs of over-tiredness.
+In hindsight, it is usually possible to trace the cause of an illness or injury, and there is typically a point where the athletes should have eased off but did not.
+It is a vital part of the coach's job to tell the athlete when to stop, and the athlete must play their role by being aware of the early signs of over-tiredness.
 A raised resting pulse is a sure sign.

 Attitude to injury

-However careful you are, injuries can occur, particularly in the stress of competition, and illness can be picked up, often when the athlete is really fit.
+However, careful you are, injuries can occur, particularly in the stress of competition, and illness can be picked up, often when the athlete is fit.
 The first thing is damage limitation.
 The usual course of events is as follows:

 The time to report the injury and start treatment is at stage one.
-The procedure should be to switch right away from any exercise, which makes the injury more painful, and to get diagnosis immediately, certainly not later than the next day.
-At the same time, coach and athlete should work out what forms of exercise are possible and redesign the programme so that the athlete is at least doing something to maintain cardiovascular fitness, constant body weight and muscle strength.
+The procedure should be to switch right away from any exercise, which makes the injury more painful, and to immediately get a diagnosis, certainly not later than the next day.
+At the same time, the coach and athlete should work out what forms of exercise are possible and redesign the programme so that the athlete is at least doing something to maintain cardiovascular fitness, constant body weight and muscle strength.
 An inactive injured athlete is a real sick gorilla'.
-It is as important to maintain his morale and confidence as it is to maintain his fitness, but in these days of leisure centres, gyms, static bikes and aqua-joggers it is always possible to find some suitable exercise.
+It is as important to keep his morale and confidence as it is to maintain his fitness.
+Still, in these days of leisure centres, gyms, static bikes and aqua-joggers it is always possible to find some suitable exercise.